-- To pay you a fixed regular income, or an income that increases over time, until the term of the plan comes to an end. - To allow you to choose the term of your plan and the intervals you would like your regular income payments to be made. - To set the amount of your regular income payments, and any increase in these payments that you choose, so that you know exactly what you'll get and when. - Should you die during the term of the plan, to allow you to choose for your regular income payments to continue to be paid to your beneficiaries until the end of the term of the plan.
+- To pay you a fixed regular income, or an income that increases over time, until the term of the plan comes to an end. - To pay a fixed maturity value at the end of your chosen plan term. - To allow you to choose the term of your plan and the intervals you would like your regular income payments to be made. - To set the amount of your regular income payments, any increase in these payments that you choose, and your maturity value, so you know exactly what you'll get and when.